-Note 4 - Pre-operative rupture or intra-operative spillage (Core)
+Note 3 - Preoperative rupture or intraoperative spillage (Core)

-Wilms tumours, particularly prior to therapy, may rupture spontaneously or following preoperative or operative trauma.12 In SIOP/RTSG and COG protocols, tumours that rupture either prior to surgery or at the time of surgery (an event more recently termed spillage by COG) are considered to have local stage III disease and to require additional therapy.
-5,13 The pathologic appearance of rupture/spillage changes with the passage of time.
-Rupture near the time of resection results in disruption of the Gerota fascia and the underlying tumour.
-However, at times the pathologic evidence of the rupture may be limited and may only be evident to the surgeon.
+Wilms tumours, particularly prior to therapy, may rupture spontaneously or following preoperative or operative trauma.12 In SIOP/RTSG and COG protocols, tumours that rupture either prior to surgery or at the time of surgery (the latter is an event more recently termed spillage by COG) are considered to have local stage III disease and to require additional therapy.^{5,13} The pathologic appearance of rupture/spillage changes with the passage of time.
+Spillage at the time of resection, and rupture near the time of resection both result in disruption of the Gerota's fascia and the underlying tumour.
+However, at times the pathologic evidence of the spillage/rupture may be limited and may only be evident to the surgeon.
 Furthermore, the same gross appearance may be seen following trauma to the specimen after operative removal of the tumour, requiring correlation with intraoperative findings.
 Rupture prior to surgery results in the same disruptive process, but with increasing passage of time several changes occur to varying degrees, including tumour devitalization, resolving haemorrhage, fibrosis, and inflammation within the perirenal soft tissue.
 With even further passage of time, the site of rupture may heal and may become inapparent pathologically.
 The determination of whether rupture/spillage has occurred is therefore often difficult based on pathologic findings alone and may require multidisciplinary input, particularly by the surgeon.
 Pathologists should seek the opinion of the surgeon prior to establishing the presence of rupture or spillage and should be aware that the surgeon may independently establish the presence and extent of rupture/spillage for treatment purposes.

-It is important to note that the following situations do not constitute rupture: 1) penetration of the renal capsule, or the peritumoral pseudocapsule, and extension of the tumour into the perirenal soft tissue; and 2) appearance of rupture confined to the renal capsule (not involving the Gerota fascia).
+It is important to note that the following situations do not constitute rupture: 1) penetration of the renal capsule, or the peritumoral pseudocapsule, and extension of the tumour into the perirenal soft tissue; and 2) appearance of rupture/spillage confined to the renal capsule (not involving the Gerota's fascia).
 Further, in these situations, if the tumour then extends to the surgical margin, this is defined as a positive margin (see Note 16 MARGIN STATUS) and not rupture.
 This distinction may impact the type and amount of radiation therapy given.